samthor/wattson/README.md

 wattson
 =======

 Wattson control library.
 Written to pull generation/use data out of a "Wattson Solar Plus", but may work with a non-solar version.

 Some of this is inspired from [openwattson](https://github.com/sapg/openwattson/blob/master/protocol.txt).

 Which is in turn, inspired by [Mikko Pikarinen](http://dialog.hut.fi/openwattson/).
 Thanks!

 Protocol documentation
 ----------------------

-Wattson talks over a USB interface that on most -nix machines will just show up.
-It may require some stty wrangling.
+Wattson talks over a USB interface that on most -nix machines will just show up at `/dev/ttyUSBx`.
+It may require some stty wrangling, although this is handled by the library.

 You send it commands followed by '\r\n' and it replies in kind.
+Most replies are in the form "cNN[NN]", where 'c' is the command you sent, and 'NN' is a hex-encoded value (either one or two bytes).
 Some commands may brick or reset your device, this is not an extensive list.

+* nowp: Return the current power usage.
+        This is multiplied by the response to nown (plus one), and was likely done this way to suport usage over 65536 watts.

+* nown: The multiplication factor to apply to nowp (plus one).
+        If this is three, then multiply nowp by four to get the current usage.

+* noww: The current generation.
+        This value does *not* need to be muliplied by the response to nown.

 * nowd: Count of days of power use stored, not including today.
 The response is in the form "dNN" where NN is the stored days count, in hex.